-Dropping the Course: Please note that the last day to withdraw from class with a ''W'' is June 27th.
+Dropping the Course: Please note that the last day to withdraw from class with a "W" is February 19th.
 Be aware that after this date you will receive an academic grade in the course.
 Initiating the drop procedure is the student's responsibility.
+The instructor cannot remove a student from the course.
+The student must contact their advisor to do so.